PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/metadata.md

 # Product metadata (column dictionaries)

 Column definitions live **with each product package**.
-This page indexes the dictionaries that ship under `inst/ccmmf`.
+This page indexes the dictionaries saved in `inst/ccmmf`.
 Fertilization and irrigation column docs live with those separate workflows (not listed in the table below yet).